LGPossatto/-my-portfolio/README.md

 # About
+*This is no my portfolio and will not be updated anymore!

 This is a project made to be my portfolio, here you can find more about me and look at some of my projects.
 You can access the site here https://luizgustavo.netlify.app/, or here https://lg-portfolio-api.herokuapp.com.
 If you opt to use the Heroku link you will fetch the projects faster because everything is on the same server.